Laboratory Testing Services Manual - Guidelines for Specimen Shipping and Mailing

 Biological Substance, Category B, UN3373 Label Specs: Each side of the diamond must be a minimum of 2 inches (50 mm) long, with a border of at least 2 mm width.
 “Biological Substance Category B” and “UN3373” must be a minimum of 6 mm.
 Image source: DSHS.

-Additional information about the specimen submission requirements for the many different tests conducted by the DSHS Laboratory may be found at the DSHS’ Directory of Laboratory Tests and Specimen Requirements.
+Additional information about the specimen submission requirements for the many different tests conducted by the DSHS Laboratory may be found in the DSHS’ Directory of Laboratory Tests and Specimen Requirements.

 - Label Each Specimen Container (Primary Receptacle) The patient’s name and at least one other unique patient identifier on the specimen need to be identical to the patient identifiers on the specimen submission form(s).
 Acceptable specimen identifiers include, but are not limited to the: